debashis-saikia/Statistical-Analysis-of-Spatial-Tunneling-Current/Bayesian Approach/Bayes factor/bayesian_comparison.md

 Unlike the Gaussian model, the Poisson model does not require an explicit noise parameter, as the noise is inherently determined by the signal.

-This makes the Poisson model **physically more appropriate** for STM data, where fluctuations arise from discrete tunneling events.
+However, for the present dataset, the Poisson model shows **larger uncertainty**, poorer convergence for higher polynomial degrees, and less stable posterior distributions compared to the Gaussian model.

 ---

 ## Bayes Factor Comparison

-The model comparison was performed using the Bayes factor, computed from the average log-likelihood over posterior samples.
+The model comparison was performed using the Bayes factor, computed from the marginal likelihood estimated using posterior samples.

 * **Log Bayes Factor**:

 $$
-\log B = -251358
+\log B = 2.8
 $$

 * **Bayes Factor**:

 $$
-B \approx 0
+B = 16.4
 $$

-Due to numerical underflow, the Bayes factor evaluates to zero.
-However, the extremely large negative value of the log Bayes factor indicates **overwhelming evidence in favor of the Poisson model**.
+This indicates that the **Gaussian model is preferred over the Poisson model**.

 ---